gcoppola19/recipes-analysis/README.md

 id: unqiue identifier given to each recipe
 nutrition: Nutritional information (list of seven float values) Includes calories, fat, sugar, protein, saturated fat, sodium, and fiber.
-avg_rating: Average rating for the recipe (float) Reflects the cumulative user feedback, ranging from 0 to 5 stars.
-satfat_pdv: Saturated fat as a percentage of the daily value (float) Derived from the nutrition column, indicating healthiness concerning saturated fat.
-sugar_pdv: Sugar as a percentage of the daily value (float) Derived from the nutrition column, indicating healthiness concerning sugar.
-healthy: Indicator of recipe healthiness (integer, 1 or 0) 1 if both satfat_pdv and sugar_pdv are below 5%, 0 otherwise.
 rating: Individual user ratings
 Rating provided by a user for a recipe, ranging from 0 to 5.
+avg_rating: Average rating for the recipe
+Reflects the cumulative user feedback, ranging from 0 to 5 stars.
+satfat_pdv: Saturated fat as a percentage of the daily value Derived from the nutrition column, indicating healthiness concerning saturated fat.
+sugar_pdv: Sugar as a percentage of the daily value Derived from the nutrition column, indicating healthiness concerning sugar.
+healthy: Indicator of recipe healthiness
+1 if both satfat_pdv and sugar_pdv are below 5%, 0 otherwise.

 By exploring these columns, we aim to determine the relationship between recipe healthiness and user ratings, offering insights into consumer behavior and preferences.